plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 I decided that I would revisit the Sync-Breeze buffer overflow vulnerability introduced in the first chapter of the course, but this time I would attempt to reverse engineer it, rather than fuzz it.
 The public vulnerability is [here](https://www.exploit-db.com/exploits/42928).

+## Goal

+The goal of this exercise was for me to get better at reverse engineering using `IDA Free` and `WinDbg` and hopefully it will help anybody reading this too, and it may even help people understand stack based buffer overflow vulnerabilities at a lower level.

 ## The Proof of Concept

-I started with a similar Proof of Concept, but I reduced the
+I started with a similar Proof of Concept, but I reduced the size of the payload to test against the username field.

 ```python
 #!/usr/bin/python